den-materials/create-an-issue-project3/readme.md

 ## Exercise

 #### Requirements
-- Team Movie Library will be reviewing Team Weather App.
-Team Weather App wil be reviewing Team Travel Planner.
-Team Travel Planner will be reviewing Team Movie Library.
+- Cocktail Compass will be reviewing Bystander Buddy.
+Bystander Buddy wil be reviewing Foodee Foodee Truck Truck.
+Foodee Foodee Truck Truck will be reviewing Fish Happens.
+Fish Happens will be reviewing Cocktail Compass.
 - For the group you're reviewing do the following:

   1. Clone their repo (you do not need to `fork` it, because you will not need to `push` to it.)